 Unlike your typical fine dining restaurants where excellent customer service is given much emphasis, Zi Char eating house is not the place for frills and luxury.
-Aunties and uncles, as how the locals call them, wait tables so diners should be used to their noise, fast-paced service, and no-joking-around-kind-of-vibe.
+Aunties and uncles, as to how the locals call them, wait tables so diners should be used to their noise, fast-paced service, and no-joking-around-kind-of-vibe.

 Most of the Zi Char places own the same menu with typical dishes like cereal prawns, sweet and sour pork, and beef hor fun.
 So what is the main thing that differentiates a Zi Char place from others?
 It is definitely what we call signature dishes.
-The best Zi Char eating houses are normally those that has a variety of the most sought-after food items on the island.
+The best Zi Char eating houses are normally those that have a variety of the most sought-after food items on the island.

 - Salted Egg Crab is easily the most popular dish served at this restaurant.
-Deep fried crab placed in a gravy of salted egg yolk is something you can’t afford to miss.
+Deep-fried crab placed in a gravy of salted egg yolk is something you can’t afford to miss.
 It is subtly tempered with curry leaves and chili padi to bring out that awesome, delicious flavor of sweet, fresh crab.

 - A traditional zi char place in a hipster enclave: Located at Keong Saik Road, a bustling spot for delicious food, Kok Sen is one of the last old-school eateries surviving among a number of modern ones.
 For those who love the contrast between modern and vintage, this zi char place is an enjoyable culinary destination.

-- An outstanding Cantonese-style zi char menu: From classic items like Sweet and Sour Pork to unique creations like Salted Egg with Wolfberry Leaves, Kok Sen’s menu holds most interest for those wishing to have the goodness of both the familiar and the new.
+- An outstanding Cantonese-style zi char menu: From classic items like Sweet and Sour Pork to unique creations like Salted Egg with Wolfberry Leaves, Kok Sen’s menu holds the most interest for those wishing to have the goodness of both the familiar and the new.

-- Claypot Yong Tau Foo with unusual flavours and texture is one of the restaurant’s specialties.
+- Claypot Yong Tau Foo with unusual flavors and texture is one of the restaurant’s specialties.
 Homemade yong tau foo is simmered with eggplant and capsicums filled with squid and prawn paste to achieve that bold, wholesome flavor.
 Served in a unique braising sauce brimming with umami goodness, it is utterly lip-smacking when served bubbling hot.

 - Hor Fun with the largest prawns ever is seriously worth every penny.
 With a brilliant wok hei, it is a clear winner on hands with its smokey aroma and spicy, starchy broth spiked with raw egg ribbons and traces of dried shrimp.
 People keep coming back for this amazingly delicious dish.